Randalynn’s Stage 1C High-Grade Serous Carcinoma Ovarian Cancer Story

 Describe the first appointment with the gynecological oncologist

-I walked in her office on that Monday afternoon and we discussed what was going on.
-The only issue is, more times than not, you cannot diagnose ovarian cancer without actually doing a procedure because it’s normally a debulking procedure.
-Or you’re going to do the biopsy.
+I walked in her office on that Monday afternoon, and we discussed what was going on.
+The only issue is that more times than not, you cannot diagnose ovarian cancer without actually doing a procedure.
+It’s normally a debulking procedure, or you’re going to do the biopsy.

-They can normally do it on the table and be able to tell, then have to go through the rest of the debulking procedure if it comes back you have ovarian cancer.
+They can normally do it on the table and be able to tell.
+Then they have to go through the rest of the debulking procedure if it comes back you have ovarian cancer.

 That was what we had to figure out at this point.
 We had to come up with a game plan to do that.

 My perspective on it changed.
 Now I’m very much, ‘Hey, what’s going on?’

 My lead oncologist knows how I am, so as soon as anything [happens], even when I go through my check-ups now.
 She gets the alert.
 She pushes it straight to MyChart.